michael-nagel/pfd/README.md

 ## Computational Requirements

 Please strictly follow the steps outlined below to properly set up the project and environment required for replication.
-A Linux distribution (e.g., Ubuntu) or WSL is required to run the code.
+A Linux distribution (e.g., Ubuntu) or WSL(2) is required to run the code.

 Clone the replication package that is available on GitHub using